 Ditch the suits and heels – dress code here is strictly casual.
 Keep in mind that your threads are likely to get a little dusty!

-5. Fact: C Lazy U equals five-spur luxury
+5. Fact: C Lazy U equals superior service and luxury

 We may be a cowboy ranch in the mountains, but we know a thing or two about creature comforts.
 Dining here has a gourmet touch, cabins have amenities like their own cozy fireplaces, and there’s a spa on-site to make things extra fancy.
 No need to “rough it” at C Lazy U – we even add frills to camping with our special “glamping” setup.